 0.5 tog bag and vest?
 Or just short-sleeved pyjama top?
 Or just a longer sleeve vest?
 Arrrgh.

 Luckily, Gro have a really useful table that lets you know just what to dress them in, and which bag, for any conditions.
-You can find it here.
+You can find the guide to what to wear with a grobag here.

 I dress my children in pyjamas for the majority of the year.
 Tonight their rooms are 25.8 and 26.2 degrees (thank you Gro Egg) and so they are both in vests only with Littlest in a 0.5 tog bag.